jose-valero-sanchis/hand-recognition/README.md

 ## Project Description

 The project consists of a hand position classification system in images.
-The classified hand positions are: LF (Left Front), LB (Left Back), RF (Right Front), and RB (Right Back).
+The classified hand positions are: LB (Left Back), LF (Left Front), RB (Right Back) and RF (Right Front).
 The system uses a pre-trained convolutional neural network (VGG16) to extract features from the images and a dense neural network for classification.

 ## Image Examples

-Here, sample images are provided that showcase different hand positions (LF, LB, RF, RB) and have been utilized to train the model:
+Here, sample images are provided that showcase different hand positions (LB, LF, RB, RF) and have been utilized to train the model:

 <div align="center">
   <table align="center">